-The coronavirus pandemic is a rapidly changing situation and these are truly extraordinary times.
+The coronavirus pandemic is a rapidly changing situation presenting huge scientific, economic, social and personal challenges.

-The Institute Director and Chief Executive Adrian Smith agreed (in consultation with senior leaders and the Chair of the Board of Trustees) to close the Turing’s offices at the British Library from 17 March until further notice.
+In March 2020 the Institute Director and Chief Executive Adrian Smith agreed (in consultation with senior leaders and the Chair of the Board of Trustees) to close the Turing’s offices at the British Library until further notice.

-You can also stay connected to the Turing via:
+You can also stay connected to the Turing through its programme of (online) events and via:

-We will review this situation in the coming days and weeks alongside the latest public health advice and we will continue to keep you informed through our updates and communications channels.
+We are currently reviewing this situation alongside the latest public health advice and we will continue to keep you informed through our updates and communications channels.

 General advice and resources